Known for its healing properties dating back to at least 6000 years ago, Aloe Vera was referred to as the ‘plant of immortality’ by Egyptians.

 Using aloe on dry skin can help hydrate and nourish your skin with regular use.
-Make sure to use a hydrating lotion like the Suwayu Intensive Moisturizing Body Lotion which Aloe Vera and Turmeric to keep your skin healthy and soft.
+Make sure to use a hydrating lotion like the SUWAYU Intensive Moisturizing Body Lotion which Aloe Vera and Turmeric to keep your skin healthy and soft.

-Use it as to makeup remover
+Use it as a makeup remover

 Say goodbye to expensive makeup removers and use some Aloe instead!
 Since its gentle and soothing on the skin, its an ideal make remover, especially for the delicate area around our eyes.